Purpose and Application

 • initiate the investigation

-3. The City and unions have health and safety specialists who can assist during work refusals.
-The supervisor, worker or JHSC Member/OHS Representative should consider notifying these specialists (HR, divisional and union) and requesting their assistance during the work refusal investigation.
+3. The City and unions have health and safety specialists/coordinators who can assist during work refusals.
+The supervisor, worker or JHSC Member/HSR should notify these specialists/coordinators (People & Equity, divisional and union) via email and phone call and may request their assistance during the work refusal investigation.

-4. Until the investigation by the supervisor, worker and JHSC Member/OHS Representative begins, the refusing worker is not to be assigned alternate work.
+4. Until the investigation by the supervisor, worker and JHSC Member/HSR begins, the refusing worker is not to be assigned alternate work.
 No other workers are to be assigned to that work.

-5. The refusing worker is to be a direct participant in all stages of the investigation and therefore remain near where the investigation will take place.
+5. The refusing worker is to be a direct participant in all stages of the investigation and therefore remain in a safe place that is as near as reasonably possible to their workstation and where the investigation will take place.

-6. If, during the investigation, a potential measure is identified that requires additional resources (e.g. occupational hygiene assessment, engineering assessment) and time is needed to access these resources, the refusing worker may be reassigned alternate, safe, non-refused work pending the results.
-This assumes the agreement of the parties involved in the investigation (i.e. supervisor, worker and JHSC Member/OHS Representative)
+6. If, during the investigation, a potential measure is identified that requires additional resources (e.g., occupational hygiene assessment, engineering assessment) and time is needed to access these resources, the refusing worker may be reassigned alternate, safe, non-refused work pending the results.
+This assumes the agreement of the parties involved in the investigation (i.e., supervisor, worker and JHSC Member/HSR)

-7. If this investigation results in resolution of the refusal issue, the investigation will be documented and signed off by the supervisor and worker JHSC Member/OHS Representative that participated in the investigation.
-These JHSC Members or OHS Representatives may complete a separate report if they wish.
+7. If this investigation results in resolution of the refusal issue, the investigation will be documented using the Work Refusal Investigation Form and signed off by the supervisor and worker JHSC Member/HSR that participated in the investigation.

 Stage 2

-1. The supervisor, health and safety consultant or the JHSC member/OH&S representative will immediately notify the Ministry of Labour of the work refusal.
+1. The supervisor or designate will immediately notify the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) of the work refusal.

-2. The Ministry of Labour inspector will conduct an investigation.
-If the investigation by the Ministry is delayed, the supervisor will notify the parties involved in the Stage 1 investigation of the pending Ministry visit.
+2. The MLITSD inspector will conduct an investigation.
+If the investigation by the MLITSD is delayed, the supervisor, or designate will notify the parties involved in the Stage 1 investigation of the pending Ministry visit.

-3. While the investigation is ongoing and pending the decision from the Ministry of Labour, the worker will:
+3. While the investigation is ongoing and pending the decision from the MLITSD, the worker will:

-• remain, during his or her normal working hours, in a safe place that is as near as reasonably possible to his or her work station and available to the inspector for the purposes of the investigation or
+• remain, during their normal working hours, in a safe place that is as near as reasonably possible to their workstation and available to the inspector for the purposes of the investigation or

 • be assigned, subject to the provisions of a collective agreement, if any, to reasonable alternative work or given other directions.

-4. While the investigation is ongoing and pending the decision from the Ministry of Labour, another worker may be asked to perform the refused work as long as he or she is fully advised of the reasons for the work refusal and the status of the investigation, in the presence of the worker member of the JHSC/OH&S representative.
+4. While the investigation is ongoing and pending the decision from the MLITSD another worker may be asked to perform the refused work as long as they are fully advised of the reasons for the work refusal and the status of the investigation, in the presence of the worker member of the JHSC/HSR.
 If possible, the JHSC member should be a certified worker member.

-5. Following the investigation, the Ministry of Labour inspector will provide a decision on whether the circumstance on which the refusal was based is likely to endanger the worker or another person.
-Copies of the decision will be posted in the appropriate workplace(s) and distributed to all people who were involved in the investigation, the JHSC or OH&S representative, as well as divisional senior management and union office health and safety contacts.
+5. Following the investigation, the MLITSD inspector will provide a decision on whether the circumstance on which the refusal was based is likely to endanger the worker or another person.
+Copies of the decision will be posted in the appropriate workplace(s) and distributed to all people who were involved in the investigation, the JHSC or HSR, as well as divisional senior management and union office health and safety officers/coordinators.

-6. Based on the Ministry’s decision, the worker returns to work, either immediately or after the employer has complied with any order(s) to provide a safe workplace.
+6. Based on the MLITSD’s decision, the worker returns to work, either immediately or after the employer has complied with any order(s) to provide a safe workplace.

-The Ministry of Labour report, along with any internal report signed by the JHSC Member, should be tabled at the next health and safety committee meeting.
-Any Ministry of Labour report should be posted in a prominent location in the workplace, as required.
-A copy of all reports should be forwarded to Human Resources – Occupational Health and Safety.
+The MLITSD report, along with any internal report signed by the JHSC Member, should be tabled at the next health and safety committee meeting.
+Any MLITSD report must be posted in a prominent location in the workplace, as required.
+A copy of all reports must be forwarded to People and Equity – Occupational Health and Safety.

 The Ministry’s decision can be appealed in accordance with Section 61 of the Occupational Health and Safety Act.